FAQs

 • North’s Student Support team provides assistance and services to students and their families who may be struggling with emotional and/or attendance issues.

-• ROW – Teachers led after school instructional support and office hours.
+• Office Hours – Teacher-led after school instructional support and office hours.

-• Other academic supports: CityYear after school help , Math Lab, YESS Mentoring, Colorado Youth for a Change, athletic tutoring, Colorado I Have a Dream and Colorado Uplift.
+• Other academic supports: Math Lab, YESS Mentoring, Colorado Youth for a Change, athletic tutoring, Colorado I Have a Dream and Colorado Uplift.

 How do I know my child is receiving a well-rounded education?

 At North High School we encourage students to explore their passions outside of the four core subject areas.
-North offers a wealth of electives, from Drama and Stagecraft to Honor Choir and AP Studio Art.
-Elective Pathways allow students to develop a depth of knowledge in their interest area over time.
-Elective Pathways include: musical arts, world languages, drama, physical education, visual arts, digital media arts, JROTC leadership training and career and technical education options.
-Below is a typical course selection for a students four years at North.
+North offers a wealth of electives, from Theater and Filmmaking to Engineering and AP Studio Art.
+Electives allow students to develop a depth of knowledge in their interest area over time.
+Read more about elective course offerings at North High.

 Athletics and activities are very important to my student.
 What does North offer?